 After the Turn there is a third betting round, which operates in exactly the same way as the previous betting round.

 After the third betting round, the dealer places the 5th and final community card face up on the table – this is called the “River card”.

 After the River the fourth and final betting round takes place in the same way as the previous round.

 After the final round of betting, each player still left in the hand can use any combination of the 2 hole cards in their hands and the 5 community cards on the table to produce the best 5 card hand.

 The player with the highest ranking hand wins the pot.
 If two or more players have the same value hand then the pot is split between them equally.

-For details of the different Hand Rankings and which is better than another, please look at our Poker Hand Ranking Guide.
+If you have not already learnt which hand is better than another then please look at our Poker Hand Ranking Guide.

 Once the hand has finished and the pot has been awarded to the winning player, the game moves onto the next hand.